Training for EBC Trek

 The Mid-Layer

-Moving beyond the base layer, the mid-layer assumes importance.
+Moving beyond the base layer, the mid-layer is very important for the high-altitude trek.
 A light fleece jacket is a practical choice, especially during the cooler morning hours and while taking breaks.
 Fleece is known for its breathability, providing warmth and drying quickly.
-For an extra layer of warmth, consider incorporating down-insulated jackets.
-These are easy to pack, highly compressible, and provide superior insulation, ensuring you stay warm in the chillier segments of your high-altitude journey.

 The Outer Layer